acou12/iris/src/lib/content/algorithms/graph-algorithms/graph-algorithms.md

 We define a **path** as a sequence of nodes such that any two adjacent nodes in the sequence are adjacent in $G$.
 Two nodes $u$ and $v$ are then **reachable** from each other if there is a path that starts at $u$ and ends at $v$ (or vice versa).

-As with most sufficiently complex mathematical notions, there is an [infinite black hole](https://en.wikipedia.org/w/Glossary_of_graph_theory) of graph theory terminology, many of which we will see in the future.
+As with most sufficiently complex mathematical notions, there is an [infinite black hole](https://en.wikipedia.org/wiki/Glossary_of_graph_theory) of graph theory terminology, much of which we will see in the future.
 For now, however, these terms are sufficient for making basic claims about graphs.
 The following is one of the most important facts about graphs, especially for the purpose of runtime analysis.

 **The Handshaking Lemma.** For any graph $G$, the sum of the degrees of every node is twice the number of edges.
 That is,